-- From the AWS CloudFormation Management page, click to check the box next to your stack.
+In AWS CloudFormation, check the box next to your stack.

-Click on the Outputs tab and copy/paste the Mesos Master hostname into your browser to open the DC/OS web interface.
+Paste the hostname into your browser to open the DC/OS web interface.
 The interface runs on the standard HTTP port 80, so you do not need to specify a port number after the hostname.
 Your browser may show a warning that your connection is not secure.
 This is because DC/OS uses self-signed certificates.
 You can ignore this error and click to proceed to the login screen.

-Tip: Click the dropup menu on the lower-left side to install the DC/OS Command-Line Interface (CLI).
-You must install the CLI to administer your DCOS cluster.
+You must install the DC/OS Command-Line Interface (CLI) to administer your DCOS cluster.

 Click the dropdown menu on the upper-left of the DC/OS GUI and select Install CLI.